 I also took advantage of being an "embedded academic" to learn as much as I could about how businesses and coporations operate and how higher education could use the best practices of businesses to improve itself.
 I wrote about that here on the website, and this article at EdSurge is a good summary.

 One of the major projects I completed as part of my sabbatical research was a comprehensive literature review on active learning classroom research, in collboration with Anat Mor-Avi of the Illinois Institute of Technology.
-The manuscript for this is done and in review, and I will be making it available as a preprint in July 2018.
-I'll post a link to it here once it's available.
+The resulting paper was published in 2019 in the journal Heliyon, and you can download it for free at the journal's website.

 You can read more about my sabbatical and how it came about at this blog post.
 And the full collection of posts about my sabbatical can be found on this page.